-The main element of the general provision relates to Business Rates Appeals of £3.864m.
+The main element of the general provision relates to Business Rates Appeals of £2.527m (£3.864m in 2023/24).

 The provision in relation to Business Rates arises from the localisation of Business Rates which became effective from the 1st April 2013.
 The Authority has set aside a provision for any potential liabilities as a result of business rate payers' appeals against rateable valuations.